 If you already have a Cloud project with App Engine and the Cloud Build API enabled, continue to Writing Your Web Service.

-Creating a GCP project
+Creating a Cloud project

 Select a region where you want your app's computing resources located.